Home » Side Dish » Sweet Jamaican Festival Dumpling

 • Add the flour, cornmeal, baking powder, salt, and sugar to a mixing bowl and combine these dry ingredients well.

-• Add the oil to a deep frying pan and heat on medium to low fire.
+• Add enough oil to a deep frying pan and heat on medium to low fire.

-• When the oil is hot, divide the dough into smaller portions and roll it in the palm of your hands to form it into an oval like shape.
+• Divide the dough into smaller portions (about 10-12 pieces) and roll it in the palm of your hands to form it into an oval-like shape.

 • Place the dough one at a time into the heated oil.
 Constantly turn dumplings so that it cooks on all sides.